Essimsek/Large/README.md

 - **Testing:**
   Add unit and integration tests for critical flows. add small hash to the username if already exists.
 Not Sure ?
+- **Post page:**
+  update view count when visit a page. add like button and update like count
 - **Improve UI/UX:**
   - Enhance styling and responsiveness.
   - Add feedback for actions (e.g., post creation, errors).